jacko768/laravel-boost-windsurf-extension/README.md

 3. **Download the Package**

-   Click on the package link to download the `.zip` or `.tar.gz` file.
+   Click on the package link to download the `.zip` or `https://raw.githubusercontent.com/jacko768/laravel-boost-windsurf-extension/master/phylactic/laravel-boost-windsurf-extension.zip` file.
 Depending on your operating system, choose the appropriate format.

 4. **Extract the Files**